Rahul-kulal-73/pedro-nextjs/README.md

+# Next.js Beginner Guide: Setup, Routing, and Components
+## Folder Naming Convention
+Folder names should consist of all lowercase letters.
-# Creating a New Project
+## Creating a New Project
 ```bash
 npx create-next-app .
 ```